 |

-Note: The above specifications refer to the wheel alignment of the vehicle when turned.
+Note: The above specifications refer to the vehicle's wheel alignment angles when turned.

 Difference between values for left and right wheels